huddaannaa/Multimedia-DigitalForensics/README.md

 For one selected parameter of the digital watermarking scheme, write a MATLAB script to calculate the PSNR values of watermarked images (5 marks) and to show how they change w.r.t. the parameter using a 2-D plot.

+#### Due to copyright laws, Please contact me for Water-mark embed and Extraction function